How to Stop Diarrhea in Babies Fast, Safely at Home

 Zinc is proven to reduce duration and severity of diarrhea.

-- For babies < 6 months: 10 mg daily for 14 days
+- For babies under 6 months: 10 mg daily for 14 days

-- For babies > 6 months: 20 mg daily for 14 days
+- For babies over 6 months: 20 mg daily for 14 days

+Zinc helps repair the gut lining, improve immunity, and reduce repeat episodes.
 Zinc is not a medicine to stop stools, but it helps diarrhea end faster.

-4. Offer gut-friendly foods (for babies on solids)
+4. Offer Gut-Friendly Foods (for Babies on Solids)

-Best foods during diarrhea
+Best foods during diarrhea:

 - Soft rice porridge (kanji)